sqlmapproject/sqlmap/README.md

     git clone https://github.com/sqlmapproject/sqlmap.git sqlmap-dev

-sqlmap should work out of the box with [Python](http://www.python.org/download/) version 2.6.x or 2.7.x.
+sqlmap should work out of the box with [Python](http://www.python.org/download/) version 2.6.x or 2.7.x on any platform.

 Usage
 ---
-To get a list of basic options use:
+To get a list of basic options and switches use:

     python sqlmap.py -h

-To get a list of all options use:
+To get a list of all options and switches use:

     python sqlmap.py -hh